-Social engineering is the practice of duping an individual – in person, on the phone, or online – into doing something that makes them vulnerable to further attacks.
-In the digital world, it is easier to trick people into falling into online traps than it is in real life, making online social engineering a prevalent and dangerous practice.
+This is the practice of duping an individual – in person, on the phone, or online – into doing something that makes them vulnerable to further attacks.
+In the digital world, it is easier to trick people into falling into online traps than it is in real life, making the online approach a prevalent and dangerous practice.

-Social engineering takes advantage of people’s emotions to make them do something so that a criminal can gain physical access to private offices and buildings and/or online access to a company’s systems.
-Here are some common social engineering techniques that these criminals use to dupe individuals, get the information to launch further attacks, extort credentials, and/or steal data or money.
+SE takes advantage of people's emotions to make them do something so that a criminal can gain physical access to private offices and buildings and/or online access to a company's systems.
+Here are some common techniques that these criminals use to dupe individuals, get the information to launch further attacks, extort credentials, and/or steal data or money.

 How to manage cyber security?

-Cyberthreats, then, are one of the biggest issues facing business and individuals alike.
-And cyber security is concerned with defending networks, systems, and applications against these threats.
-But it’s important to note that cyber security is not the same thing as data protection.
+Cyber threats, then, are one of the biggest issues facing businesses and individuals alike.
+And cyber security is concerned with defending networks, computer systems, and applications against these threats.
+But it's important to note that cyber security is not the same thing as data protection.